GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPythonHome.rst

 ``PYTHONHOME`` in the environment of the user that Apache executes as.
 If the directive is used it overrides any setting of ``PYTHONHOME`` in that environment.

-This directive is not available on Windows.
-On Windows, Python ignores ``PYTHONHOME`` and instead determines the location of its library files from the location of the Python DLL.